Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Resolution of Singularities

 for any $\delta > 0$ and $\Omega_\delta = \{\omega \in \Omega : |f(\omega)| < \delta \}$.
 The coefficients $c_{\alpha,i}$ satisfy

 where $d_{\alpha,j}$ is the coefficient of $(z-\alpha)^{-j}$ in the Laurent expansion of $\zeta(z)$. \end{thm} \begin{proof} First, set $\delta = 1$.
 We split the integral $Z(N)$ into two parts:

-The second integral is bounded above by $Ce^{-N}$ for some positive constant $C$, so asymptotically it goes to zero more quickly than any $N^{-\alpha}$.
+The second integral is bounded above by $Ce^{-N}$ for some non-negative constant $C$, so asymptotically it goes to zero more quickly than any $N^{-\alpha}$.
 For the first integral, we write $\zeta(z)$ as the Mellin transform of the state density function $v(t)$.

 By Corollary \ref{thm:AnalyticCont}, $\zeta(z)$ has a Laurent expansion (\ref{eq:LaurentExp}).
-Moreover, since $|f(\omega)| < 1$, $\zeta(z) \to 0$ as $z \to -\infty$ so the polynomial part $P(z)$ is identically zero.
-Applying the inverse Mellin transform to $\zeta(z)$, we get a series expansion (\ref{eq:Seriesv}) of the state density function $v(t)$.
+Since $|f(\omega)| < 1$, by~domin-ated convergence $\zeta(z) \to 0$ as $z \to -\infty$, so the polynomial part $P(z)$ is identically zero.
+Applying the inverse Mellin transform \cite{BBO} to $\zeta(z)$, we get a series expansion (\ref{eq:Seriesv}) of the state density function $v(t)$.
 Applying the Laplace transform to $v(t)$ in turn gives the asymptotic expansion (\ref{eq:SeriesZ}) of $Z(N)$.
 The formulas

 from \cite[Thm 7.4]{AGV} and \cite[Ex 4.7]{W} give us the relations

 Equation (\ref{eq:ciAlpha}) follows immediately.
 Finally, for all other values of $\delta$, we write

 The last integral does not have any poles, so the principal parts of the Laurent expansions of the first two integrals are the same for all $\delta$. \end{proof}